-At any meeting of the Board of Directors, no less than fifty percent (50%) of the voting members of the Board shall constitute a quorum.
+At any meeting of the Board, a majority of the appointed Directors then in office shall constitute a quorum.

 No Director of this Corporation, nor any other corporation, firm, association, or other entity in which one

-or more of this Corporation’s Directors are directors or have a material financial interest, shall be interested, directly or indirectly, in any contract or other transaction with this Corporation, unless (a) the material facts as to the transaction and such Director’s interest are fully disclosed or known to the members and such contract or transaction is approved by the members in good faith, with any membership owned by any interested Director not being entitled to vote thereon; or (b) the material facts regarding such Director’s financial interest in such contract or transaction or regarding such common Directorship, officership, or financial interest are fully disclosed in good faith and are noted in the minutes or are known to all Board members before consideration by the Board of such contract or transaction, and such contract or transaction is authorized in good faith by a majority of the Board by a vote sufficient for that purpose without counting the vote of the interested Director.
+or more of this Corporation’s Directors are directors or have a material financial interest, shall be interested, directly or indirectly, in any contract or other transaction with this Corporation, unless the material facts regarding such Director’s financial interest in such contract or transaction or regarding such common Directorship, officership, or financial interest are fully disclosed in good faith and are noted in the minutes or are known to all Directors before consideration by the Board of such contract or transaction, and such contract or transaction is authorized in good faith by a majority of the Board by a vote sufficient for that purpose without counting the vote of the interested Director.

 OFFICERS AND DUTIES